Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "But four plus one (4 + 1 = 5) is significant of Divine strength added to and made perfect in that weakness; of omnipotence combined with the impotence of earth; of Divine favour uninfluenced and invincible" (Number in Scripture, page 135).

 E. W. Bullinger points out in his book Number in Scripture that "five is four plus one."
-Since four is the number of the world, then it also represents man's weakness, helplessness, and vanity.
-Adding to "4" the number "1" -- YEHOVAH God the Father -- then gives us "5," the number of redemption of the world -- the redeeming grace of YEHOVAH God the Father.
-This grace is also symbolical and summarized in the Redeemer -- "5" is the number of redemption, and redemption comes only through the Messiah -- thus "5" is also a number that refers to Yeshua, our Redeemer and Messiah.
+Since four is the number of the world, then it also represents Adamic man's weakness, helplessness, and vanity.
+Adding to "4" the number "1" -- YEHOVAH God the Father -- then gives us "5," the number of the redemption of Israel -- the redeeming grace of YEHOVAH God the Father.
+This grace is also symbolical and summarized in the Redeemer -- "5" is the number of redemption, and the redemption of Israel comes only through the Messiah -- thus "5" is also a number that refers to Yeshua, Israel's Redeemer and Messiah.
 Thus the letter "Hay" can also be a direct reference to the Messiah.

 Bullinger adds, "Grace means favour.
 But what kind of favour? for favour is of many kinds.
 Favour shown to the miserable we call mercy; favour shown to the poor we call pity; favour shown to the suffering we call compassion; favour shown to the obstinate we call patience; but favour shown to the unworthy we call GRACE!
 This is favour indeed; favour which is truly Divine in its source and in its character" (p.
 135-136).

-As human beings, we are all in dire need of YEHOVAH's mercy and grace.
-As Paul wrote to the Romans, "For all have sinned and come short of the glory of God" (Rom.
-3:23).
+Those of us of Israel are all in dire need of YEHOVAH's mercy and grace.
+As Paul wrote to the Romans, "For all have sinned and come short of the glory of God" (Romans 3:23).
 He declared, "As it is written, There is none righteous, no, not one: There is none that understandeth, there is none that seeketh after God.
-They are ALL gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one" (Rom.
-3:10-12).
+They are ALL [of Israel] gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one" (Romans 3:10-12).